WellsCui/speech-to-text/README.md

 ## Voice process

-The sample rate voice in [LJ-Speech-Dataset](https://keithito.com/LJ-Speech-Dataset/) is 22k.
+The sample rate of voices in [LJ-Speech-Dataset](https://keithito.com/LJ-Speech-Dataset/) is 22k.
 First, the voice is resampled to 8000.
 Then the voice is splited into slices with size of 1k.
 The splited data is passed to 1DConv.
-Finally, the output of 1DConv is passed into a highway.
-The output of highway is passed into the Neural Machine Translation Model.
+The output of 1DConv is passed into a highway.
+The output of highway is used as input of the Neural Machine Translation Model.

 ![voice spit and 1DConv and highway](docs/design/voice-resample-split-1dconv-highway.png?raw=true "voice process")